-are mixed with ours and driven, their soldiers are treated kindly when given care."
-Sun Tzu did not suggest that his humanitarian admonitions constituted laws, or even rules of war.
+reward the first to capture them and will switch battle standards and flags, their chariots are mixed with ours and driven, their soldiers are treated kindly when given care."13 Sun Tzu did not suggest that his humanitarian admonitions constituted laws, or even rules of war.
 They were simply an effective means of waging war.

-Roman Emperor Maurice, in the late sixth century A.D., published his Strategica.
-It directed, among other things, that a soldier who injured a civilian should make every effort to repair the injury, or pay twofold damages.
+The Roman emperor Maurice, in the late sixth century A.D., published his Strategica.
+It directed, among other things, that a soldier who injured a civilian should make every effort to repair the injury, or pay twofold damages.14

 In 621, at Aqaba, Muhammad's followers who committed to a jihad for Islam were bound to satisfy a number of conditions in its conduct.
-"If he has killed he must not mutilate," for example.
-(Yet, Abyssinian victors often cut off the right hands and left feet of vanquished foes.)
+"If he has killed he must not mutilate," for example.15 (Yet, Abyssinian victors often cut off the right hands and left feet of vanquished foes.)16

-Under Innocent II, use of the crossbow was forbidden as "deadly and odious to God" by the Catholic Second Lateran Council in 1139, and the Third Lateran Council prescribed humane treatment of prisoners of war.
+Under Innocent II, use of the crossbow was forbidden as "deadly and odious to God" by the Catholic Second Lateran Council in 1139, and the Third Lateran Council prescribed humane treatment of prisoners of war.17

-During the feudal period, in the twelfth and thirteenth centuries, knights observed rules of chivalry, a major historical basis for the LOAC. "[C]hivalry meant the duty to act honorably, even in war.
-The humane and noble ideals of chivalry included justice and loyalty, courage, honour and mercy, the obligations not to kill or otherwise take advantage of the vanquished enemy, and to keep one's word....
-Seldom if ever realized in full... while humanizing warfare, chivalry also contributed to the legitimizing of war."
-To today's war fighter, chivalry may seem an idealistically romantic notion.
+During the feudal period, in the twelfth and thirteenth centuries, knights observed rules of chivalry, a major historical basis for LOAC.
+"Chivalry meant the duty to act honorably, even in war.
+The humane and noble ideals of chivalry included justice and loyalty, courage, honour and mercy, the obligations not to kill or otherwise take advantage of the vanquished enemy, and to keep one's word. ...
+Seldom if ever realized in full ... while humanizing warfare, chivalry also contributed to the legitimizing of war."18 No authority was recognized that laid down universal rules of war during this period.
+"The 'special law' of knights was the law of arms, and it was founded in the canon and civil laws. ...
+These special laws were extensions of the two great written laws (just as they in turn were extensions of the natural law and the jus jentium), adding particular rules binding only on persons of a particular class."19 Settling disputes of honor was left to the opinions of heralds and more experienced knights.
+Formal disputes over matters such as ransoms and prisoners were decided by "persons [who] had been appointed to try just that kind of matter. ... knights,